Building the Fabric Between Strategy & Delivery

 So the challenge becomes: what do we need to build and operate to ensure the investment leg of our strategic stool is balanced with business performance and product development needs – but vitally – HOW DO WE GET THIS ON THE EXEC AGENDA?

-What were we talking about?
+What are we talking about?

 - Part 1 – Portfolio Management in Strategy Execution: David and Stephen discussed the critical role of portfolio management in bridging the strategy execution gap, referencing research and practical examples to highlight its importance in organisational success.